Anthrocon/www/content/Events/nightly-dances/index.md

 Please plan accordingly before arriving at the venue.
 Anthrocon Inc. reserves the right to refuse entry or request the removal of any bag or item that does not comply with this policy.

-For questions regarding medical or accessibility accommodations, please contact Safety in advance by emailing <safety@anthrocon.org>, visit the Safety Office at the convention in DLCC 308, or speak with a Safety staff member on-site.
+For questions regarding medical or accessibility accommodations, please contact Safety in advance by emailing <safety@anthrocon.org>, visiting the Safety Office at the convention in DLCC 308, or speaking with a Safety staff member on-site.

 ***